oozh15/student-portal-react/README.md

-"Student Portal*
+*Student Portal*

-Features of the Student Portal
+*Features of the Student Portal*

-Privacy-First View: Automatically filters the student database so each staff member only sees records linked to their specific email account.
+ Maintains a clean separation between the live student table and the registration input form.

-Split-Screen Interface: Maintains a clean separation between the live student table and the registration input form.
+ Uses a "Global School Portal" loading overlay to indicate when data is being fetched or saved.

-Visual Status Feedback: Uses a "Global School Portal" loading overlay to indicate when data is being fetched or saved.
+ Integrates Firebase Authentication to manage user sign-up and login securely via the cloud.

-Cloud Security: Integrates Firebase Authentication to manage user sign-up and login securely via the cloud.
+ Uses a direct PHP-to-Firebase connection for fast, real-time data synchronization. loading screen to handle transitions smoothly while data is being fetched or saved.

-Lightweight API Bridge: Uses a direct PHP-to-Firebase connection for fast, real-time data synchronization.
+ It automatically protects your website from SQL Injection attacks by separating the "query" from the "user data."

-Technology & Tools Stack
+*Technology & Tools Stack*

 Frontend: React
 Backend: PHP
 Identity: Firebase
 Storage: Firebase Realtime Database

-Step-by-Step:
+*Step-by-Step:*

 Setting up the PHP Server